apache/druid/docs/content/tutorials/tutorial-rollup.md

 # Tutorial: Roll-up

-Druid can summarize raw data at ingestion time using a process we refer to as "roll-up".
+Apache Druid (incubating) can summarize raw data at ingestion time using a process we refer to as "roll-up".
 Roll-up is a first-level aggregation operation over a selected set of columns that reduces the size of stored segments.

 This tutorial will demonstrate the effects of roll-up on an example dataset.